SO4J/BST_FEF_FINAL/README.md

 # BST_FEF_FINAL
 This is module 2 end of module final project.
 The idea was to create a website with the required information.
 The required information is:
-Layout your page using Flexbox or Bootstrap.
+"Layout your page using Flexbox or Bootstrap.
 Include a header with your name and your job title (ie. Web Developer, Full Stack Developer, etc..)
 An image of yourself so everyone knows who you are.
 If you are uncomfortable including a picture of yourself, please use a placeholder image